romainducrocq/DQN-initial-DQN/README.md

 - In `play.py`, define the action set by keys and noop.
 - (Optional) In `observe.py`, synchronize the frame rate in case of frame skipping.

+4. **View Without Pyglet:**
+It is possible to implement a view without Pyglet, thus this must be done from scratch.
+- In `env/view.py`, create the environment view in the `View` class.
+It is important to keep the class and to sustain the inheritance relationship with the entry programs.
+	- 3.1: Create a view, even if empty.
+	- 3.2: Keep the two abstract methods `setup` and `loop`.
+	- 3.3: If not built-in, add a `run` method to call an infinite event loop from the entry programs.
+- In `play`

 ****